History of Trader Joe's in Timeline

 From 2008 to 2010, Ethisphere magazine listed Trader Joe's among its most ethical companies in the United States.

-In 2010, Aldi founder and Trader Joe's owner Theo Albrecht died, and ownership of Trader Joe's passed to his heirs.
+In 2010, ownership of Trader Joe's passed to the heirs of Theo Albrecht after his death.

-In 2011, Ethisphere magazine did not list Trader Joe's among its most ethical companies in the United States.
+In 2011, Trader Joe's did not make the list of Ethisphere magazine's most ethical companies in the United States.

-Between 2012 and 2013, Trader Joe's moved from 15th on Greenpeace's CATO (Carting Away the Oceans) scale to third.
+In 2012, Trader Joe's was ranked 15th on Greenpeace's CATO (Carting Away the Oceans) scale.

-In September 2013, Trader Joe's announced changes to employee benefits in response to the Affordable Care Act (ACA).
-Part-time employees would need to work an average of 30 hours per week to qualify for medical insurance.
-Those not qualifying would be eligible for ACA plans if their employer didn't offer a plan.
-Full-time employees were unaffected.
+In September 2013, Trader Joe's announced that part-time employees would need to work an average of 30 hours per week to qualify for medical insurance due to the Affordable Care Act (ACA).
+Employees not qualifying for insurance were made eligible for ACA plans.

 In 2014, Consumer Reports again ranked Trader Joe's a top-scoring supermarket chain.

-In 2014, Trader Joe's agreed to halt plans to open a store in a historically black neighborhood in Portland, Oregon, following protests.
+In 2014, Trader Joe's agreed to halt plans to open a store in a historically black neighborhood in Portland, Oregon, following protests led by the Portland African American Leadership Forum.

 2015: Natural Grocers to be Built

-In 2015, along with a proposal to build new affordable housing, the city announced that a different store, Natural Grocers, would be built on the vacant lot where Trader Joe's was to be built in Portland.
+In 2015, along with a proposal to build new affordable housing, the city announced that a different store, Natural Grocers, would be built on the vacant lot originally planned for Trader Joe's.

-In February 2016, Trader Joe's announced their goal to have all eggs sold in western states come from cage-free suppliers by 2020 and all eggs sold nationally to come from cage-free suppliers by 2025 because of customer feedback.
+In February 2016, Trader Joe's announced their goal to have all eggs sold in western states come from cage-free suppliers by 2020 and all eggs sold nationally to come from cage-free suppliers by 2025, due to customer feedback.

 In 2016, Fortune magazine estimated Trader Joe's sales to be $1,750 in merchandise per square foot, more than double the sales generated by Whole Foods.